Table of Contents

 • Add the onion and sauté until translucent, 5 minutes.

-• Add the sliced mushrooms, salt, and pepper.
+• Add the sliced mushrooms, ½ tsp salt, and ½ tsp black pepper.
 Continue to sauté until the mushrooms are cooked down, 8 minutes.
 Set aside to cool.

-• In a large bowl, combine the eggs, milk and cream.
+• In a large bowl, combine the eggs, milk, and heavy cream.
 Whisk to combine and break up the eggs.

 To assemble